The short answer to that question is that there is no such thing as a best comedy topic for stand-up comedy material and

 The sense of humor that anyone has is formed as a result of a number of factors.
 The experiences, observations, opinions, views, etc. that activate a person’s sense of humor are different for everyone on an individual basis.

-Subsequently, trying to find the best comedy topics for a stand-up comedy act in the “generic” sense is much like trying to find a “one size fits all” pair of shoes.
+Subsequently, trying to find the best comedy topics for a stand-up comedy routine in the “generic” sense is much like trying to find a “one size fits all” pair of shoes.

 One of the reasons that prospective comedians try to find comedy topics is that they don’t trust the sense of humor they have (or the topics that activate their sense of humor) to give them the results they want on stage — which is to get the biggest audience laughs possible.

 Virtually any topic can be an outstanding comedy topic for a stand-up comedy act, provided it activates your sense of humor and the audience can relate to or appreciate what you have to say and express when delivering a routine.

 To find the widest possible range of comedy topics for stand-up comedy material, you need only check out comedian videos on YouTube.
 Reflect back on conversations you had with others over the last several months and what made them laugh.
 What were the topics of those conversations?

 I’m sure that you will find the range of topics covered in those conversations is wide and varied.
 I’m also sure that a number of those topics could be suitable as the basis for stand-up comedy material.